rolandmueller/bigdata/ml_api.md

 imp = SimpleImputer(strategy='median')
 ```

-We apply this imputer on all columns:
+We apply this imputer to all columns:
 ```python
 ct = ColumnTransformer([('imputer', imp, column_names)])
 ```